LeiPierce27/Program-1-COSC-370/README.md

 ## Limitations

+- Java's `DatagramSocket` does not expose the incoming IP header, so **TTL is not available** and is always shown as `N/A`.
+A native solution (JNI or a C helper) would be required to read TTL.
 - Raw socket access is blocked or restricted in some managed network environments (e.g., university firewalls).
 If pings to external hosts fail, try a different network.
 - On Windows, raw ICMP sockets behave differently due to OS-level restrictions and may not produce consistent results.
 - The program sends one ping per second and waits up to 1 second for a reply before marking a packet as lost.
-- IPv4 only — IPv6 is not supported.
+- IPv4 only — IPv6 (ICMPv6) is not supported.
+- Requires **JDK 9 or higher** — will not compile on JDK 8 due to use of `ProcessHandle`.

 ---